 Segregated funds (set funds) are an investment product.
 Insurance companies sell these individual insurance contracts that invest in one or more underlying assets, such as a mutual fund.

 Unlike mutual funds, segregated funds provide a guarantee to protect part of the money you invest (75% to 100%).
 You are guaranteed to get some or all of your principal investment back, even when the underlying fund loses money.
 But, you have to hold your investment for a certain length of time (usually 10 years) to benefit from the guarantee.
 And you pay an additional fee for this insurance protection.

 If you cash out before the maturity date, the guarantee won’t apply.
 You’ll get the current market value of your investment, less any fees.
 This may be more or less than what you originally invested.

 3 advantages of segregated funds

 - Guaranteed death benefit – Depending on the contract, your beneficiaries will receive 75% to 100% of your contributions tax free when you die.
-This amount is not subject to probate fees if your beneficiaries are named in the contract.
+This amount is free from probate fees when your beneficiaries are named in the contract.

 - Potential creditor protection – This is a key feature for business owners in particular.

 - Your money is locked in – You have to keep your money in the fund until the maturity date, in order to get the guarantee (usually 10 years).
 If you cash out before that, you’ll get the current market value of your investment, which may be more or less than what you originally invested.
 Additionally, you may be charged a penalty.